linode/docs/docs/websites/cms/manage-web-content-with-joomla.md

 ## Installing Prerequisites

-After installing the [LAMP stack](/docs/lamp-guides/), you must attend to a few additional prerequsites to complete this Joomla installation.
+After installing the [LAMP stack](/docs/lamp-guides/), you must attend to a few additional prerequisites to complete this Joomla installation.
 Ensure that your distribution provides `wget` and `unzip` tools.
 In Debian- and Ubuntu-based systems, issue the following command:

     apt-get update
     apt-get upgrade --show-upgraded